The information provided here is an attempt to answer some of the questions those interested in our program commonly ask.

 Personal Therapy: Over the years we have found that residents who have not had intensive personal psychotherapy prior to beginning their ACPE training with us will often enter into it during their residency.
 We value the self-understanding that such therapy provides.
 We also find concurrent psychotherapy enables more time for focus on professional issues in the ACPE setting.
 Center staff do not provide therapy for center students, but when requested can make referrals to competent therapists of all professional backgrounds.
 To summarize: Personal therapy is not required at this center, but it is strongly recommended.

-Find Out More About Us on the Internet: Further information about the medical center and the Deparmtent of Religion, Health and Human Values can be found on the Medical Center's Web page at : www.rush.edu.
-For information about the Department of Religion, Health and Human Values can be found on www.rushu.edu/rhhv,
+Find Out More About Us online: Further information about the medical center and the Deparmtent of Religion, Health and Human Values can be found at : www.rush.edu.
+For information about the Department of Religion, Health and Human Values can be found on www.rushu.rush.edu/rhhv